syncfusion-content/blazor-docs/blazor/mention/filtering-data.md

 ## Customize the suggestion item count

 The `SuggestionCount` property allows you to specify the number of list items that should be displayed in the suggestion list.
-This property can be set to any integer value.
+By default, the `SuggestionCount` property is set to `25`, which means that the Mention component will display up to `25` list items in the suggestion list.
+The `SuggestionCount` property can be set to any integer value.

 {% highlight razor %}